Nashville Americans: The 1885 season

 Looking to bolster the roster for their run at the pennant, several players were added and subtracted in July.
 Right fielder John Sneed was added on July 6.
 Pitcher Gus Shallix made a favorable debut in a July 14 win in which he allowed only two runs on five hits.
 Some 3,000 people attended an exhibition game against the American Association's Louisville Colonels at Sulphur Spring Park on July 17, which was won by the major leaguers, 9–6.
 Shallix was released with a sore arm on July 25, and Kellogg was released on July 27.
 As the Nashvilles continued to chase first-place Atlanta, three more pitchers were acquired.
-Amateur hurler William Walton was added on a trial basis on July 29, but, doubting his own ability and unwilling to harm the team, he received his requested release on August 1.
+Amateur pitcher William Walton was added on a trial basis on July 29, but, doubting his own ability and unwilling to harm the team, he received his requested release on August 1.
 Billy Taylor debuted on July 31 when a lone base hit and a fielding error kept his first outing from being a perfect game against Chattanooga.
 Norm Baker, acquired from Louisville, gave up only two runs on three hits in his first appearance on August 6.

 Nashville began what should have been a crucial series on the road against the first-place Atlanta Atlantas on August 13.
 The Nashvilles were five games out of first and had the potential to make up significant ground on the leaders.
 The first game was postponed by rain, but Atlanta won the August 14 contest, 6–3.
 A tragic event occurred in the sixth inning of that game when Atlanta's Lewis Henke collided with Marr as he ran to first base.
 Marr was reaching for a fumbled ball when Henke's side collided with his head and both fell to the ground.
 Marr got up and recovered the ball as Henke writhed in pain.
 He was removed from the game and appeared to be doing better that evening.
 As the night wore on, however, he grew worse and was attended to by doctors who diagnosed him with a ruptured liver from which he died on the evening of August 15.